-Environmental Issues Environmental Impacts Mitigation Measures Location Timing/ Duration Who will Implement Who will Supervise Provide signs at strategic locations of the roads complying with the schedules of signs contained in the Bangladesh Traffic Regulations; Restrict truck deliveries, where practicable, to day time working hours; Restrict the transport of oversize loads.
+Environmental Issues Environmental Impacts Mitigation Measures Location Timing/ Duration Who will Implement Who will Supervise Issues Provide signs at strategic locations of the roads complying with the schedules of signs contained in the Bangladesh Traffic Regulations; Restrict truck deliveries, where practicable, to day time working hours; Restrict the transport of oversize loads.
 Operate road traffics/transport vehicles, if possible, to non-peak periods to minimize traffic disruptions; Enforce on-site speed limit; Install and maintain a display board at each important road intersection on the roads to be used during construction.
 In Rampura-Demra direction, because a proposed new ramp will block the passage between the residents on the left of toll road and the service roads, a diversion road will be added to connect the service road to meet the needs of the residents' travel.
-Gate-type direction indication sign should be arranged at places 150 m ahead of the diversion section of elevated layer.
-Anti-collision buckets should be arranged ahead of toll island and the diversion point of toll road.
-2.23 Income/Job Opportunities Some job opportunities for executing the construction activities; and Income opportunity through generating small business.
-Priority should be given to the local poor and affected people during recruitment; and All construction areas At all times during construction Contractor/ NGO/Project Company PIU and Project Company
+Gate-type direction indication sign should be arranged at places 150 m ahead of the diversion section Duration Implement Supervise arranged ahead of toll island and 2.23 Income/Job Some job opportunities for executing the Priority should be given to the All At all times Contractor/ PIU and Opportunities construction activities; and local poor and affected people construction during NGO/Project Project Income opportunity through generating small business. during recruitment; and areas construction Company Company

 Environmental Issues Environmental Impacts Mitigation Measures Location Timing/ Duration Who will Implement Who will Supervise A total of 867 HHs will be affected in terms of residence and business.
 Gender equity and equal wage have to be ensured.
 2.24 Tree Plantation A total of 5820 trees to be removed from project construction corridor.
 Inappropriate selection of tree species and plantation location may not ensure the inherent objective of the tree plantation plan.
 Lack of proper care (e.g., watering, securing with fence) by the respective authority will also hinder the process of proper growth of the planted trees.
 Undertake a Tree Plantation Program such that for each tree cut three are planted (about 17460 nos.) and all dead trees to be replanted.
 If possible, shifted homesteads may be compensated through providing seedlings.
 127. At the roundabout, Terminalia catappa and Ceiba speciosa St. Hih. are used as the backbone trees in the design.
-The lower layer is matched with low shrubs such as Hibiscus rosasinensis linn. and Bougainvillea glabra choisy and the bottom layer is covered with Schefflera heptaphylla to create a road node landscape with flowers all year round and well-arranged.
-All along the alignment, and according to a tree replanting plan As construction in an area ceases but not only at end of construction Contractor/ Project Company PIU, Project Company and Arboriculture Department 2.25 Labor Issues ■ Labor unrest and labor rights Labor Management Procedures to be enforced guaranteeing freedom of association and collective bargain, no discrimination and compliance with the relevant ILO Conventions including honoring the Fundamental Principles and Rights at Work Construction yard and especially in camps At all times during construction Contractor/ NGO/Project Company PIU and Project Company 2.26 SEA/SH and GBV Issues SEA/SH and GBV at work Health risks of labor relating to HIV/AIDS and other sexually transmitted diseases Integrate SEA/SH and GBV into existing GRM, safety talks/orientations and regular training.
+The lower layer is matched with low shrubs such as Hibiscus rosa- sinensis linn. and Bougainvillea glabra choisy and the bottom layer is covered with Schefflera heptaphylla to create a road node landscape with flowers all year round and well-arranged.
+All along the alignment, and according to a tree replanting plan As construction in an area ceases but not only at end of construction Contractor/ Project Company PIU, Project Company and Arboriculture Department 2.25 Labor Issues Labor unrest and labor rights Labor Management Procedures to be enforced guaranteeing freedom of association and collective bargain, no discrimination and compliance with the relevant ILO Conventions including honoring the Fundamental Principles and Rights at Work Construction yard and especially in camps At all times during construction Contractor/ NGO/Project Company PIU and Project Company 2.26 SEA/SH and GBV Issues SEA/SH and GBV at work Health risks of labor relating to HIV/AIDS and other sexually transmitted diseases Integrate SEA/SH and GBV into existing GRM, safety talks/orientations and regular training.
 Training of laborers on SEA/SH and GBV issues.
 At construction sites and in base camps Throughout the project construction period Contractor/ NGO/Project Company PIU and Project Company